rashidrazak/moodle-installer/README.md

 ## Introduction

-This script is for installing Moodle LMS on LAPP stack (Linux, Apache, PostreSQL, PHP) in CentOS 8.
+This script is for installing Moodle LMS on LAPP stack (Linux, Apache, PostgreSQL, PHP) in CentOS 8.
 It will also create a database and database user to be used by Moodle.

 ## How To Use